-The SC16C850V provides serial asynchronous receive data synchronization, parallel-to-serial and serial-to-parallel data conversions for both the transmitter and receiver sections.
-These functions are necessary for converting the serial data stream into parallel data that is required with digital data systems.
+The SC16IS850L provides serial asynchronous receive data synchronization, serial-to-serial data conversions for both the transmitter and receiver sections.
 Synchronization for the serial data stream is accomplished by adding start and stop bits to the transmit data to form a data character (character orientated protocol).
 Data integrity is ensured by attaching a parity bit to the data character.
 The parity bit is checked by the receiver for any transmission bit errors.
 The electronic circuitry to provide all these functions is fairly complex, especially when manufactured on a single integrated silicon chip.
-The SC16C850V represents such an integration with greatly enhanced features.
-The SC16C850V is fabricated with an advanced CMOS process.
+The status of the UART can be read at any time during functional operation by the host through either I2C-bus or SPI interface.

-The SC16C850V is an upward solution to the SC16C650B with a VLIO interface that provides a single UART capability with 128 bytes of transmit and receive FIFO memory, instead of 32 bytes for the SC16C650B.
-The SC16C850V is designed to work with high speed modems and shared network environments that require fast data processing time.
-Increased performance is realized in the SC16C850V by the transmit and receive FIFOs.
+The SC16IS850L represents such an integration with greatly enhanced features.
+The SC16IS850L is fabricated with an advanced CMOS process.
+The SC16IS850L provides a single UART capability with 128 bytes of transmit and receive FIFO memory, instead of 64 bytes for the SC16IS750.
+The SC16IS850L is designed to work with high speed modems and shared network environments that require fast data processing time.
+Increased performance is realized in the SC16IS850L by transmit and receive FIFOs.
 This allows the external processor to handle more networking tasks within a given time.
-In addition, the four selectable receive and transmit FIFO trigger interrupt levels are provided in normal mode, or 128 programmable levels are provided in extended mode for maximum data throughput performance especially when operating in a multi-channel environment (see Section 6.2 "Extended mode (128-byte FIFO)").
-The FIFO memory greatly reduces the bandwidth requirement of the external controlling CPU, and increases performance.
+In addition, the four selectable receive and transmit FIFO trigger interrupt levels are provided in 16C650 mode, or 128 programmable levels are provided in the extended mode for maximum data throughput performance especially when operating in a multi-channel environment (see "Section 7.1 "Extended mode (128-byte FIFO)").
+The FIFO memory greatly reduces the bandwidth requirement of the external controlling CPU and increases performance.
+Sleep mode function in the SC16IS850L allows the UART to be placed under low power mode when the serial data input line, RX, is idle, TX FIFO and Transmit Shift Registers are empty, and there is no interrupt pending except THR.
+The UART is capable of operation up to 5 Mbit/s with an external 80 MHz clock.
+With a crystal, the SC16IS850L is capable of operation up to 1.5 Mbit/s.